Isangeles/mural/README.md

 Description: load HUD state from file in current /savegames directory(/savegames/[module]).

 ## Contributing
+You are welcome to contribute to project development.

 If you looking for things to do, then check TODO file.

 When you finish, open pull request to merge your changes with main branch.